NexPlayer/NexPlayer_Unreal_Plugin/README.md

 ## Features

 The NexPlayer™ for Unreal Engine video streaming player is developed entirely **in-house**, making it fully customizable to implement any desired functionality.
-Dont hesitate to contact us if you need specifics features not supported yet.
+Don't hesitate to contact us if you need specifics features not supported yet.

 We support the following features: